-This is the bread that my Mum made regularly.
+I love this bread toasted for breakfast or made into a cheese and onion sandwich for lunch.
+My Mum made this bread regularly.
+So, it’s quite special to me.
 This post is a dedication to her as she was born 100 years ago today: October 27, 1920.

 My Mum, Peg, Betty and their Dad, around 1924.

-For the next six years, until their father remarried, the girls were looked after by housekeepers during the school years.
-During summer vacation, they were split up to go and stay at various aunts and uncles farms helping out with chores and playing with the abundance of cousins they had.
-One memorable chore that my mom enjoyed was polishing the wooden floors.
-She and her cousin would put wax on the hardwood floors and away they would go with rags on their feet, up and down the hall until it was so shiny you could see your face in it.
+For the next six years, when their father remarried, the girls were looked after by housekeepers during the school months.
+During summer vacation, the girls split up and went to stay at various relatives’ farms in Staffordshire.
+They helped out with chores and afterwards played with their cousins.
+One chore that my mom enjoyed was polishing the wooden floors.
+She and her cousin would put wax on the hardwood floors, tie rags on their feet and away they would go, up and down the hall until it was so shiny you could see your face in it.
 Sometimes, instead of doing chores, my Mum would hide out in one of the apple trees.
 She loved to snack on the biggest juiciest apple she could find reading her favourite book.
 She always said it was worth the scolding she got when they found her.

-An integral part of my mom’s life as she was growing up was helping others less fortunate.
-Perhaps this was something she learned on her relative’s farm.
-When she was young she would often invite friends, whose families were very poor, over for the midday meal and then bundled up extra food for them to take home.
-Being kind and helpful were attributes that my mom would have for the rest of her life.
+An integral part of my mom’s life when she was growing up was helping others less fortunate.
+When she was young she would often invite friends, whose families were very poor, over for the midday meal and afterwards would bundle up extra food for them to take home.
+Being kind and helpful were attributes that my mom had for the rest of her life.

-When Mom was sixteen, her dad allowed her to go away on a holiday for a week with a girlfriend.
+Her father allowed her to go away on a weeks holiday with a girlfriend when she was sixteen.
 It was their first taste of freedom.
 Wow!
 No parents to tell them what to do or what time to come home.
 It was great.
 They only had one week holiday a year but they worked hard to save and plan for that holiday, as well as to buy new summer clothes.
-These were also traits that Mom carried with her during her whole life; saving up and planning a holiday!
+These were traits that Mum carried with her during her whole life; saving up and planning a holiday!

 When war broke out in September 1939, Mum and her sister stayed in Birmingham to look after the shops, while the rest of the family moved to the country.
-While there were many eventful days and nights, with extreme food rations, bombings etc., Mum and Peg also enjoyed peaceful times helping others as best as they could.
-She was always good at focusing on the positive elements.
+Mum and Peg did enjoy some peaceful times helping others as best as they could even though there were many eventful days and nights, with extreme food rations, bombings etc. She was always good at focusing on the positive elements.

-Mom and Peg spent many quiet evenings knitting for the servicemen: helmets, socks or gloves for the forces.
+Mum and Peg spent many quiet evenings knitting for the servicemen: helmets, socks or gloves for the forces.
 But, my Mum never felt that her knitting was very good.
-She felt bad for the service men that were given anything she had made.
 A lot of girls would put their names and addresses in with the scarf or socks hoping someone would write to them, but not my Mum; She didn’t want someone giving her heck because one sock was smaller than the other.

 Mum and Peg in their volunteer Red Cross Uniforms in the 1940’s.